Alaska Court Records

 Anchorage, Alaska 99501

-The interested party will be required to provide details such as inmate name, age, date of birth, and the address of the correctional facility where the death occurred—the more information provided by the requester, the better the search results.
-Alternatively, the recorder’s office in the county where the inmate died may also possess these documents in some capacity.
+The interested party will be required to provide details such as the inmate's name, age, date of birth, and the address of the correctional facility where the death occurred.
+The more information the requester provides, the better the search results.
+Alternatively, the recorder's office in the county where the inmate died may also possess these documents in some capacity.

 How do I Conduct a Federal Prison Inmate Search?

 Documents of federal prison inmates in Alaska are obtainable through the inmate locator.
-The webpage is maintained by the Federal Bureau of Prisons (BOP).
-Interested parties can look up records of inmates charged with a federal crime using the person’s registration number or name.
-Requesters should enter the inmate’s first, middle, & last name into the website’s appropriate fields.
-This will help to narrow the search, especially if the person-of-interest is bearing a very common name.
-The other necessary information to provide is the inmate’s registration number, and regardless of the kind of number entered, this field will show the inmate’s BOP register number.
-Further details critical in narrowing the search results are the inmate’s age, gender, and race.
+The Federal Bureau of Prisons (BOP) maintains the webpage.
+Interested parties can look up records of inmates charged with a federal crime using the person's registration number or name.
+Requesters should enter the inmate's first, middle, & last name into the website's appropriate fields.
+This will help narrow the search, especially if the person of interest has a common name.
+The other necessary information to provide is the inmate's registration number, and regardless of the kind of number entered, this field will show the inmate's BOP register number.
+Further details critical in narrowing the search results are the inmate's age, gender, and race.

 How Long Does it Take For An Inmate's Information to Be Published in Alaska Inmate Locator?